aarda55/math-olympiad-task-solver/README.md

 # math-olympiad-task-solver
-This project can solve some simple task from a math olympiad.
+This project can solve some simple tasks from a math olympiad.